splunk/observability-workshop/content/en/other/lambda-kinesis/1-setup.md

 In your Splunk Observability Cloud Organisation (Org) obtain your Access Token and Realm Values.

 Please reset your environment variables from the earlier lab.
-Take care that for this lab we may be using different names - make sure to match the Environment Variable names bellow.
+Take care that for this lab we may be using different names - make sure to match the Environment Variable names below.

 {{< tabs >}}
 {{% tab title="Export Environment Variables" %}}